Beyond the Valley of the Dolls: Development

 Beyond the Valley of the Dolls was originally intended as a straightforward sequel to the 1967 film Valley of the Dolls.
 Jacqueline Susann, author of the novel Valley of the Dolls, had come up with the title while she was writing her second novel The Love Machine.
 Susann wrote a treatment for Beyond the Valley of the Dolls, and by June 1968, Fox wanted Valley of the Dolls screenwriter Dorothy Kingsley to return to write the new film.
-However, Kinglsey was unavailable and busy on Bracken's World.
+However, Kingsley was unavailable and busy on Bracken's World.
 In November, it was reported that Barbara Parkins would return in the film, but Patty Duke and Sharon Tate would not.

 In June 1969, Fox announced the film would be made in the next 18 months and would come from Irving Mansfield Productions; Irving Mansfield was the husband and agent of Jacqueline Susann.
 A script was written by Jean Holloway.

-Russ Meyer

-Two months later, Fox decided that Irving Mansfield would no longer make the film.
+Two months later, Fox decided that Mansfield would no longer make the film.
 Instead, they hired Russ Meyer, whose recent X-rated independent movie Vixen! had been a commercial success.
 Holloway's script was discarded, and the film critic Roger Ebert, a friend of Meyer's, took a five-week leave of absence from the Chicago Sun-Times to write a script.
 Parkins was no longer attached to the film.
 Meyer said Richard Zanuck, head of Fox, gave him a weekend to come up with an idea of how it could be done, "stressing budget strongly in line with the whole ideas of making movies more cheaply" and encouraging him to "make an R film smashing against an X rating".